The Program of Comprehensive Assistance to Family Caregivers of Post-9/11 Veterans

 Can I get benefits through the Program of Comprehensive Assistance to Family Caregivers?

 You’ll qualify for this program based on your Veteran’s qualifications.
-You may qualify if your Veteran:
+You may be eligible if the Veteran you’re caring for meets both of the requirements listed below.

 - Has a serious injury—including traumatic brain injury, psychological trauma, or other mental disorder—that was caused or made worse by their active-duty service on or after September 11, 2001, and